mohamed-i-mousa/my-fv-solver/docs/STYLE.md

 ```

 ## Error Handling
-Two macros from `ErrorHandler.h` for all error reporting:
+Two functions from `ErrorHandler.h` for all error reporting:

 **Fatal errors** (unrecoverable, prints message with file/line and aborts):
 ```cpp